Fabio Paratici: Capital gains investigation

 Alongside Federico Cherubini, the other Juventus director involved in the legal issue, Paratici filed an appeal to the Regional Administrative Tribunal (TAR) of Lazio to have the FIGC release to the legal defence a note with Convisoc, named 10940 and dated to April 2021, which could show that other clubs and directors were involved or could not entered Serie A, and that the start of the investigation should be retrodated and thus the sentence annulled for having violated the proceeding's limit of time; the FIGC denied several times the release of the document to the defences on the grounds that it was not relevant.
 In its sentence on 8 March 2023, the TAR criticized the FIGC, which declined to be a party in the CONI appeal, and ruled that the document must be sent to the defenses.
 The FIGC appealed to Italy's Council of State to have the TAR's sentence revoked on the grounds that Juventus appealed to the TAR when this is available after the three instances of judgement are exhausted; the appeal came from Paratici and Cherubini, not the club, and the FIGC's appeal was rejected.
 The same body announced that on 23 March it would rule on the merit of the FIGC's actions and whether the document can be used in the CONI appeal later in the month.
 While the note did not name Juventus, it acknowledged the difficulty of an objective value in regards to capital gains; some observers questioned why the defences were not given access if it was irrelevant.
 Alongside the other parties, Paratici received the note preceding this document, dated 31 March 2021, on 14 March 2023; this time, the FIGC made no appeal or opposition and delivered the document, which did not name Juventus but discussed the difficulty of determining an objective value of traded players.
+On 31 March 2023, Spurs announced that Paratici would take a leave of absence from his role as the managing director of football pending the outcome of an appeal filed after FIFA extended his ban over Juventus's dealings to apply worldwide.
+Paratici resigned from Tottenham on 21 April 2023 after his appeal was rejected.
+He returned in October 2025.